Last Updated on: 12th October 2023, 09:44 pm

 Basketballs, like any other sports equipment, have a limited lifespan.
 The length of use of a basketball is one of the most significant indicators of whether it needs to be replaced.
 The age of a basketball can affect its performance, durability, and grip.

-A basketball used for an extended period will show signs of wear and tear.
+A basketball used for an extended period will show wear and tear.
 The ball’s texture will become rough, and the grip will deteriorate.
 The ball will also lose its bounce, making it difficult to handle and shoot.

 Frequency of Use